ABC Cinemas: The challenge of the multiplex

 MGM Cinemas subsequently changed hands many times, first becoming Virgin Cinemas.
-Virgin Cinemas was founded in 1995 when Richard Branson's Virgin Group acquired MGM Cinemas, Virgin Group bought the cinemas (numbering 116 at the time) for £195m, and subsequently sold 90 of the chain's remaining non-multiplex cinemas to Cinven for £70m to concentrate on multiplexes.
+Virgin Cinemas was founded in 1995 when Richard Branson's Virgin Group acquired MGM Cinemas; Virgin Group bought the cinemas (numbering 116 at the time) for £195m, and subsequently sold 90 of the chain's remaining non-multiplex cinemas to Cinven for £70m to concentrate on multiplexes.

-Virgin then divested itself of the cinema business to French-owned UGC.
-Subsequently, UGC divested its UK operations to rival operator Cineworld.
+Virgin then divested itself of the cinema business to French-owned UGC in 1999.
+Subsequently, UGC divested its UK operations to a rival operator, Cineworld in 2004.

-While this was happening, the divested smaller ABC cinemas gained a stablemate under Cinven; in 2000 Cinven bought over the one time rival chain of Odeon Cinemas for £280 million from Rank Group plc and most remaining ABC Cinemas were rebranded as Odeon or were closed as the chain was now being run by the former Rank/Odeon executives.
+While this was happening, the divested smaller ABC cinemas gained a stablemate under Cinven; in 2000 Cinven bought over the one-time rival chain of Odeon Cinemas for £280 million from Rank Group plc and most of the 60 remaining ABC Cinemas, which were mostly older, town centre cinemas, were rebranded as Odeon or were closed as the chain was now being run by the former Rank/Odeon executives.
 An exception was the venue at Westover Road, Bournemouth venue which retained the ABC brand until its closure in early 2017.
 The Odeon on the same road closed later that year.
 In 2004, the Odeon chain was sold to Terra Firma Capital Partners who had recently purchased UCI cinemas and over the next six years all the Rank people were replaced with UCI management, replicating what Odeon did to ABC in 2001/2002.

 On Glasgow's Sauchiehall Street the O2 ABC Glasgow became a music venue until its permanent closure after it was severely damaged by a fire in 2018.
 Furthermore, Minehead and Skegness Butlins holiday camps had an on-site ABC cinema until the camp decided to close them in 2021.